 The Corporation is nonetheless confident that it can satisfy its cash requirements not only in the next twelve (12) months but also on a longer term basis.
-Its liquid assets as at December 31, 2022 consisted of P3.2 million of cash and cash equivalents.
+Its liquid assets as at December 31, 2022 consisted of

+P3.2 million of cash and cash equivalents.
+The Corporation does not have to raise additional funds in the next 12 months.
 In case the Corporation has any unforeseen cash requirement that cannot be met by its internal sources, its external sources of liquidity would consist of, among others, advances from its affiliate companies and/or major shareholders.

 As of December 31, 2022, the Corporation has three (3) employees: a company driver, a messenger, and an administrative personnel.
-The Company does not anticipate any increase in the number of its employees within the ensuing twelve (12) months.